 Basildon Park in Bloom

 One of the Iliffe’s additions to the pleasure grounds was the Rose Garden, which really comes to life in the summer.
-We will be celebrating the roses across the property with floristry classes, rose flavoured treats in the tea-room, and David Austin roses in the shop.

 History of the Rose Garden